top of page

 Understand the Active Ingredients

-Our team is always very happy to answer any of your questions.
-To reach out you can use our Contact Us page or the live Chat function!
+Our dedicated team is happy to answer any of your questions.
+To reach out you can use our Contact page or the live Chat function!

 iBCAA (4g):

 BCAA stands for Branched Chain Amino Acids.
 These are three of the twenty amino acids that make up all the proteins in humans.
-Your body cannot produce these three and so your body depends on supply from the food and drink you take in.
-These three amino acids are special as they are directly absorbed into muscle, rather than first requiring processing by the liver.
+Your body cannot produce valine, leucine, and isoleucine and so your body depends on supply from your diet.

-A recent study suggest that pre-exercise BCAA supplementation may support muscle preservation and enhance performance outcomes during energy restriction And helps to maintain lean muscle mass.
+A recent study suggest that pre-exercise BCAA supplementation may support muscle preservation and enhance performance outcomes during energy restriction and helps to maintain lean muscle mass.
+Leucine triggers muscle protein synthesis to repair the micro-tears caused by that increased workload.
+It reduces muscle soreness, limits post-exercise protein breakdown, and can enhance recovery speed when consumed as part of an amino acid blend.

 Creatine Monohydrate (3g):

-Creatine is made by your body, in your kidneys and liver, using some amino acids.
-It can also be consumed from the diet, from e.g. meats.
-A large, two-part review written by international creatine experts in 2021-2025 answered many questions surrounding the role of creatine.
+Creatine is a naturally occurring molecule made by your body, in your kidneys and liver, using amino acids.
+It can also be consumed from the diet.
+Natural food sources contain creatine in small amounts with concentrations of roughly 4-5 grams of creatine per 1 kilogram of raw red meat or fish.

 Creatine has been shown in many different papers to improve physical performance measures like power and speed.
 A lot of the creatine studies have been performed on sports with short bursts of high intensity exercise, like 100m sprint or sprint swimming.
 Creatine was shown to enhance performance in such sports, as the energy during this exercise comes predominantly from the anaerobic pathway in which creatine plays a role.
 This kind of exercise, we believe, is comparable to competitive dancing.